-A large number of rail services pass through Ely: King's Lynn to Cambridge; Norwich to Cambridge; Norwich to Peterborough; Ipswich to Peterborough; and freight services from Felixstowe.
+A large number of rail services pass through Ely: passenger services King's Lynn to Cambridge, Norwich to Cambridge, Norwich to Peterborough and Ipswich to Peterborough; and freight services from Felixstowe.
 Major rail infrastructure improvements are required to accommodate all services committed within franchise agreements and for further frequency improvements in the future.
-Local authorities are working with local enterprise partnerships, government, and Network Rail to bring forward the improvements for delivery.
-Network Rail secured £13.1m funding from the Department for Transport and £9.3m funding from Cambridgeshire and Peterborough Combined Authority, New Anglia LEP and Strategic Freight Network to understand the scale of the challenge to increase capacity through Ely and progress early design options for public consultation.
-Network Rail secured an additional £13.1m funding from DfT in 2020 to develop an Outline Business Case.
-This is expected to be submitted to DfT in spring 2022.
-Further design and development of the programme and authorisation will be subject to future funding decisions by the Department for Transport through the Rail Networks Enhancements Pipeline process.
+Local authorities are working with local enterprise partnerships, government and Network Rail to bring forward the improvements for delivery.
+Network Rail has completed an Outline Business Case using funding from the New Anglia Local Enterprise Partnership, Cambridgeshire and Peterborough Combined Authority, and Strategic Freight Network, and more recently funding from DfT.
+A decision is awaited from government regarding approval and funding for the next steps.

 Infrastructure Ely Area Enhancements

 Location East Cambridgeshire

 Delivers £120m wider economic benefits, and 1,000 homes and 1,000 jobs.

 Lead authority Network Rail

 Estimated start date Mid 2020s

 Estimated cost TBC

 Unfunded cost TBC

 CIL contribution No

 Funding opportunities Network Rail: Rail Network Enhancements Pipeline

 Benefits Supports better connectivity on the Cambridge Norwich, Peterborough Norwich, and King's Lynn Cambridge corridors.

 Link to other information New Anglia website

-Status Currently Network Rail is developing an Outline Business Case, which is expected to be submitted to DfT in spring 2022.
+Status Currently waiting for government decision on progression.